jpedrosa/sua/docs/Swift_What_Comes_To_Mind.md

 First, because I am impressed by what they have created in Swift.
 Second, because it seems that the world is still largely unaware of what Swift provides.

-Still, there is a nagging feeling in the back of my mine [humming](https://www.youtube.com/watch?v=FRR9ud__QtI) "Shut Up and Code!"
+Still, there is a nagging feeling in the back of my mind [humming](https://www.youtube.com/watch?v=FRR9ud__QtI) "Shut Up and Code!"
 Not that there is any music about that that I know of. :-)